Opentrons/opentrons/api/docs/source/v2/new_protocol_api.rst

 Deck Coordinates
 ----------------

 The OT2’s base coordinate system is known as deck coordinates.
-This coordinate system is referenced frequently through the API.
-It is a right-handed coordinate system always specified in mm, with `(0, 0, 0)` at the front left of the robot. `+x` is to the right, `+y` is to the back, and `+z` is up.
+This coordinate system is referenced through the API.
+The right-handed coordinate system always specified in mm, with `(0, 0, 0)` at the front left of the robot. `+x` is to the right, `+y` is to the back, and `+z` is up.

 Note that there are technically two `z` axes, one for each pipette mount.
 In these terms, `z` is the axis of the left pipette mount and `a` is the axis of the right pipette mount.
 These are obscured by the API’s habit of defining motion commands on a per-pipette basis; the pipettes internally select the correct `z` axis to move.
 This is also true of the pipette plunger axes, `b` (left) and `c` (right).